andju/andju-know/docs/sport/cycling/four-countries.md

 ### Food and accommodation
 Before Marchegg and after Bratislava are almost no restaurants. *Gasthaus Nagl-Hager*[^7] offers good, traditional food.
 The *Stadtgasthaus am Nyikospark*[^8] also serves Austrian food - a bit more expensive, but very good.

 *25h SPA-Residenz*[^9] offers a spacious, clean room with two pools (out- and indoor).
-Book ahead!
+You need to book ahead!
 Bicycle storage: Parking space in the garage.
 ## Day 3: Neusiedl am See 🇦🇹 - Vasegerszeg 🇭🇺